 The cost of this procedure ranges from Rs.75,000 to Rs.1,10,000 depending on the clinical presentation.
 It is performed under general anesthesia and takes about 2-3 hours to complete.

 The process of PCNL involves the following steps:

-- At the outset, the anaesthetist administers the required dosage of general anaesthesia.
+- At the outset, the anesthetist administers the required dosage of general anesthesia.

-- Once the anaesthesia takes effect, the urologist inserts a cystoscope (a telescope-like instrument which is a thin tube with a camera and light on the end) to inspect the urinary bladder.
+- Once the anesthesia takes effect, the urologist inserts a cystoscope (a telescope-like instrument which is a thin tube with a camera and light on the end) to inspect the urinary bladder.

 - He inserts a tube (catheter) into the ureter to your kidney and injects a special dye through the tube which travels to the kidneys.
 This radio-opaque dye highlights the kidney stones on an X-ray.

 - Once the stone is located by X-ray, the urologist makes a 1.5 cm incision on your back, and through it, he accesses the kidney with an x-ray guided fine needle.

 - With the help of a guidewire, the urologist serially inserts increasing sizes of dilators up to 1 cm to create an access passage to your kidney.